Xilinx/brevitas/docsrc/source/papers/mixquant.rst

 About the Algorithm
 -------------------

-In few-bit PTQ, activation outliers inflate the dynamic range, decreasing the resolution of the quantizer and its resulting rounding error.
+In few-bit PTQ, activation outliers inflate the dynamic range, often decreasing the resolution of the quantizer and increasing its resulting rounding error.
 Rotation-based PTQ methods reduce dynamic range by diffusing large values across vector coordinates before quantization.

 Recent methods [1,2] use block rotations, which apply independent rotations to fixed-size partitions of an activation vector.
 For hidden dimension :math:`d = nb` with :math:`n` blocks of size :math:`b`, block rotations reduce the compute